 - a.
 How will the write-off affect the following year's return on assets ratio? - b.
 How will the write-off affect the asset and income growth percentages? - c.
-Would writing off the garbage trucks violate any of the standards of ethical conduct shown in Exhibit 1.15 of Chapter 1? - d.
-Explain how the components of the fraud triangle relate to this case.
+Would writing off the garbage trucks for the reasons stated present any ethical concerns for Kolla?
+Explain.